 This movement carried an ideology of communism and democratic socialism, the movement provided musical and choral activities throughout Japan in factories, schools and residential areas focused on the working class.

-The movement peaked in 1950 until 1960 and was supported by Japanese singer Akiko Seki, considered the founder of the Voice of Japan movement.
-With increasing capitalism dominating Japan, the movement’s goal has lost its strength but continues to promote chorals across the country.
+The movement peaked in 1950 until 1960 and was supported by Japanese singer Akiko Seki, considered to be the founder of the Voice of Japan movement.
+With growing capitalism dominating Japan, the movement's goal has lost its strength but continues to promote choirs across the country .

-Of course, Japan’s voice is not the only movement or group focused on hosting school orchestral and choral events across Japan.
-In 1927 Kosuke Komatsu, who had returned from France, founded the “National Music Association” which later became the country’s largest “Japanese Coral Association”.
+Of course, Japan's voice is not the only movement or group focused on conducting school orchestral and choral events across Japan.
+In 1927 Kosuke Komatsu who had returned from France founded the “National Music Association” which later became “Japanese Association Coral ”the largest in the country.

 JCA is responsible for promoting choir in Japan in elementary, middle and higher schools, as well as factories, companies and private groups.
 It is believed that there are more than 30,000 coral bands spread across Japan.

 There is also the All-Japan Band Association, an organization responsible for the competitions of bands and orchestras that take place across the country.
 It is estimated that there are more than 14,000 AJBA school bands and orchestras.